morgen-peschke/trans-factsheet/README.md

       significantly with increasing levels of family rejection."_
 * [Adams et al. 19](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6798808/)
-    * SITBs (suicidal thoughts and behaviors), among the transgender population, are both universally high and impacted by race/ethnicity, educational attainment, and income
+    * SITBs (suicidal thoughts and behaviors), among the transgender population, are both universally high and impacted by race/ethnicity, educational attainment, and income.
-    * Lifetime suicidal ideation was reported in 34 studies and attempts in 46 studies
+    * Lifetime suicidal ideation was reported in 34 studies and attempts in 46 studies.
-    * "_The myth that transition leads to SITBs continues to be used to deny transgender health care access and legislative rights, despite a lack of empirical support for this position and repeated research debunking it_"
+    * "_The myth that transition leads to SITBs continues to be used to deny transgender health care access and legislative rights, despite a lack of empirical support for this position and repeated research debunking it._"
 * [williams institute: Herman et al. 19](https://williamsinstitute.law.ucla.edu/wp-content/uploads/Suicidality-Transgender-Sep-2019.pdf)
     * "A lower proportion of respondents who lived in a state with a gender identity nondiscrimination statute reported past-year suicide thoughts and attempts than those who lived in states without such a statute"